 Valentine's Day - gifts, chocolate and candlelight

 I want to be completely honest with you.
 This article didn't come about as casually as it (hopefully) reads.
 To be honest, it was quite a "pain in my ass".
 I've asked myself so many times what you, the reader, are supposed to gain from giving a few minutes of your day to my words.
 I just don't have any special feelings for Valentine's Day and perhaps even think the whole thing is a bit over the top.
-That's why you won't get any tips from me for activities, gifts and surprise plans - there are already plenty of other blog posts on the WWW.
-But what I can and would like to give you is a feeling that the day is not about finding it beautiful or superfluous.
+That's why you won't get any tips from me on activities, gifts and surprise plans - there are already plenty of other blog posts on the WWW.
+What I can and would like to give you, however, is a feeling that the day is not about finding it beautiful or superfluous.
 Ultimately, we all have that in common: the need for closeness.
 For me, a day like Valentine's Day serves as a little reminder at the beginning of the year not to lose sight of something very essential: To take time for yourself and for the people you love.

 I don't know about you, whether you're in a relationship, happily single or newly separated, but I'm increasingly getting the feeling that the beginning of this year was characterized by a slightly depressed, stressful mood.
 We're in the third year of coronavirus and are tired of life's restrictions, but at the same time, the coronavirus wave is very reminiscent of the lockdown mood from a year ago.
 Can a day that celebrates love perhaps take on a new meaning in this context?
 Can it remind us to calm down and create beautiful moments, even during not so beautiful times?
 I think that's exactly the message we all need to hear more often at the beginning of this year.